ln -s /usr/local/waxeye/bin/waxeye ~/bin/

 If there is one expression result to be included, that result will take the place of the Name AST node.

-Otherwise, a new Name AST node will be created, just like a normal non-terminal.
+Otherwise, a new Name AST node will be created, just like a tree constructing non-terminal.

 To help understand how this works, consider an example from a simple arithmetic grammar.